Health Insurance Options in Germany 2023

 Health insurance is not a commodity to be bought at the cheapest price but rather is a vital financial support in times of illness or after an accident.

-Government Health Insurance System (GKV)
+Public Health Insurance Scheme (GKV)

 The medical benefits offered in the GKV include in-patient (hospital) care as a ward patient with the doctor on duty at your nearest hospital, out-patient care with registered doctors (Kassenaerzte) and basic dental care.
 Please note that there is no coverage for private doctors or surgeons, a semi-private or private room in hospital, alternative/homeopathic medical care, dental subsidies beyond the very basics, and vision products for adults or any medical benefits outside of Europe.
 Your non¬working dependents living at your address in Germany are presently insured at no additional cost and simply need to be registered with the same Krankenkasse as yourself as the paying member.

-If you would like additional insurance coverage to supplement the government system benefits, you can purchase a policy from any private health insurance company, German or international; for instance, if you would like access to a private doctor and a private room in hospital, homeopathy and other alternative treatment or higher dental reimbursements.
-Emergency evacuation from places outside Germany, for instance from ski resorts, which are included with a private travel insurance policy should also be considered as these are not paid for by the state health insurance scheme and it would be very costly indeed to have to pay for such benefits out of pocket.
+If you would like additional insurance coverage to supplement the public health system benefits, you can purchase a policy from any private health insurance company, German or international; for instance, if you would like access to a private doctor and a private room in hospital, homeopathy and other alternative treatment or higher dental reimbursements.
+Emergency evacuation from places outside Germany, for instance from ski resorts, which are included with a private travel insurance policy should also be considered as these are not paid for by the public health insurance scheme and it would be very costly indeed to have to pay for such benefits out of pocket.

 Public health insurance funds sometimes offer supplemental insurance plans from a particular provider, offering a group rebate.
 Such tied plans are not always ideal, as you would normally have a wider choice of benefits in the private health insurance market, and you may be required to stick with your Krankenkasse longer than you would like to.